google/flutter-desktop-embedding/README.md

 You will need developer tools for your platform:
 * Linux: A recent version of GCC
 * macOS: The current version of Xcode
-* Windows: Visual Studio 2017
+* Windows: Visual Studio 2017, including the "Desktop development with C++" workload.
+  (2019 will likely work as well, but has not yet been tested.)

 ### Repository Structure